Hey Teens and Parents: Learn, Explore, Take Action!

 Having a high school diploma means you’ll be more likely to get a job you want or go on to school after high school.
 You’re learning information and skills you’ll use in a future job.
 You’re also learning about yourself.
 What are you good at?
 What do other people say you’re good at?
 What makes you feel good?
 Make lists.
 Ask questions.
 Learn who you are!

 High school is a time to explore.
 Don’t be afraid to try new things.
 Take a class you have not had before.
-Join a new club that sounds interesting and get to know new people that share your interests.
+Dig into the ways online learning could benefit you.
+Join a new virtual club that sounds interesting and get to know new people who share your interests.
 By doing new things, you may find an interest you never thought you had and this could lead to an exciting job in the future.
 Think of it as being another part of your education.

 There are things you can do now that will help get the future you want.
 The steps you take when you’re 14 are different than the ones you take when you’re 18.
 Which of these steps have you taken?